WHAT ARE THE DIFFERENT TYPES OF SUPPORT AVAILABLE FOR CHILDREN WITH SEND AT BURTON ROAD PRIMARY SCHOOL?

 - The work completed in Interventions is planned in detail every half-term and forms part of the Graduated Approach to SEND within the school where we follow a ASSESS, PLAN, DO, REVIEW cycle.

-- The progress the children make within interventions will be monitored closely by the school SENCO and provision will be changed accordingly.
+- The progress the children make within interventions will be monitored closely by the school SENDCo and provision will be changed accordingly.

-SEAL (Social and Emotional Aspects of learning) support for SEN children within the school
+SEMH (Social Emotional & Mental Health) Support for SEND children within the school

-- We have been successfully nurturing SEN pupils with extra SEAL support now for many years.
-As a school we strongly support SEN children in improving their social and emotional development and realise that this is vital in helping them progress.
-SEAL sessions within the classroom discuss how equality is important in the World and our school.
-Extra SEAL sessions are available with a SEAL trained LSA for SEN children to discuss any worries or concerns they may have.
+- We have been successfully nurturing SEND pupils with extra PSHE support now for many years.
+As a school we strongly support SEND children in improving their social and emotional development and realise that this is vital in helping them progress.
+PSHE sessions within the classroom discuss how equality is important in the World and our school.
+Extra SEMH sessions are available with a trained Thrive Practitioner for SEND children to discuss any worries or concerns they may have.
+Each pupil will have a Thrive Profile, highlighting their strengths and needs.
 They are listened to in a quiet setting and either taken as a group or individually.
 They are made aware of what to do if they have concerns about issues such as bullying.